view-components/grids/README.md

 ### Running Demo Application Locally

-To run it locally, you must install this package as stand-alone project with dev-dependencis.
+To run it locally, you must install this package as stand-alone project with dev-dependencies.

 Then, run web-server from the package directory with the following command: